oVirt/ovirt-site/source/develop/release-management/features/storage/backup-storage-domain.html.md

 #### Restrictions

 * A data storage domain can not be configured as backup while there are running VMs with disks reside on that storage domain.
-* User can not run VMs with disks reside on a storage domain configured as backup, since running VM might manipulate the disk's data.
+* User can not run VMs with disks residing on a storage domain configured as backup, since running VM might manipulate the disk's data.
 * VMs with disks residing on a backup storage domain can not be previewed.
 * Live move of disks to the backup storage domain will be restricted.
 * A backup domain cannot be elected as the master domain.